frederic-perez/AmE-dictionary/data/dictionary.md

 __blowflies__ _n_
 __blowgun__ _n_
 __blown call__
-__blowout__ _n informal_ :seven::hammer: A lopsided victory or thorough defeat. _The Orioles began a four-game series against the Texas Rangers with a blowout loss._
+__blowout__ _n informal_ :seven: A lopsided victory or thorough defeat. _The Orioles began a four-game series against the Texas Rangers with a blowout loss._
 __blowsy__
 __blowtorch__
 __blowup bed__ _n_